solhuebner/lcards/doc/architecture/overview.md

 # Architecture Overview

 > **LCARdS System Architecture**
-> A comprehensive overview of the LCARdS rendering system, component relationships, and data flow.
+> A comprehensive overview of the LCARdS singleton-based rendering system, component relationships, and multi-card data flow.

 ---

 ## 🎯 High-Level Architecture

-LCARdS is a Home Assistant custom card built on a **data-driven, overlay-based rendering system**.
+LCARdS is a Home Assistant custom card system built on a **singleton-based, data-driven architecture** that supports multiple card instances with shared resources.

-**Core Philosophy:** Everything is driven by data.
-The datasource system sits at the center of the architecture, transforming Home Assistant entity states into processed values that power dynamic overlays.
+**Core Philosophy:** Shared intelligence, distributed presentation.
+A set of global singleton systems (RulesEngine, ThemeManager, etc.) provide shared intelligence and data processing, while individual cards focus solely on presentation and user interaction.

 The architecture consists of several key layers: